Norm Prescott: Productions

-Other Professional Work
+Other professional work

 Prescott also produced and directed the 1973 animated film Treasure Island and produced and wrote 1974's Journey Back to Oz which featured Liza Minnelli as the voice of Dorothy.
 (Ms. Minnelli is the daughter of Judy Garland, who portrayed that same character in MGM's 1939 live action film.)

 Filmation produced the popular Star Trek animated series in 1973.
 Prescott also was producer for The Secret Lives of Waldo Kitty, Tarzan, Lord of the Jungle, The Space Sentinels, The New Adventures of Flash Gordon, The New Adventures of Mighty Mouse and Heckle and Jeckle (he also voiced Theodore H. Bear in the show's Quacula episodes), Sport Billy, The Tom and Jerry Comedy Show, and Blackstar.

 Death

 Prescott died of natural causes in Los Angeles on July 2, 2005, at the age of 78.
 Professionally, he was survived by Scheimer and his colleagues at Filmation.
 He was also survived by his wife, Elaine, to whom he had been married for fifty-three years, and sons Jeffrey and Michael.